-To put this point another way, if a redistricting body set out to maximize the number of competitive districts in a state with a significant minority population, consistent with other legal obligations like one-person, one-vote, it could surely create more competitive districts than we currently have.
-To the extent competitive districts generate more centrist candidates and officeholders, that would be an institutional change that would diminish the radical polarization in bodies like the U.S. House.
+To put this point another way, if a redistricting body set out to maximize the number of competitive districts in a state with a significant minority population, consistent with other legal obligations like one-person, one-vote, it could create more competitive districts than we currently have.
 But redistricting bodies, even if motivated to do so, cannot set out to create as many competitive districts as possible.
 Once they create safe minority districts, the partisan distribution of the remaining voters means that there simply are fewer Democratic voters left to spread around to create additional competitive districts, particularly in light of other legal and practical constraints, such as that districts must be contiguous and tolerably compact - which means redistricters cannot simply pick and choose voters to put in the same district, no matter where in the state they might live.
-In states that have a Republican majority statewide, the effect is to enhance the size of that majority considerably in the rest of the state, which means that it becomes much more difficult to draw competitive districts in the rest of the state (in a state with a Democratic majority statewide, the effect would be the opposite).
-Since large proportions of African-Americans live in the